matthieuSolente/email-darkmode/README.md

 ## Darkmode : Fixing problems in dark mode (hacks from Nicole Merlin)

+The following techniques were discovered and popularized by Nicoles Merlin through the articles she wrote on Envato (link at the end of each chapter).All the code comes directly from the article on the envato website and all credits go to Envato articles.
+I put the reference link under each part

 ### MSO Gradient Solution to keep text colors in html
 - :heavy_check_mark: Office 365 Dark (Win)

-Add a class to the code you want to fix.
+To Preserve the Color of Text in Darkmode, we can add a class to the code we want to fix.
 For example, for a white text, in the code :

 `<p class="keep-white" style="color:#ffffff;">This text will remain WHITE</p>`